-When it comes to financial matters, companies measure their profitability.
-They do so by taking into account the various expenses and income that they have to make up for, such as taxes, interest payments, and depreciation.
-This helps them determine how much money they have to allocate to meet their annual budget.
-Also, by comparing these figures with those of their competitors, they can get an idea of what has been done well and what needs to be improved in the future.
+In terms of finances, companies measure their profitability.
+They do so by tracking income and expenses, such as taxes, interest payments, and depreciation.
+This helps determine how much money must be allocated to meet their annual budget.
+Also, by comparing these figures with competitors, business owners can get an idea of what has been done well and what needs to be improved in the future.

 Common applicable metrics:

-1. Working capital - a measure of how much cash it has available to spend on its operations.
-It's also used to compare a company's current assets and liabilities.
-Having positive working capital is very important to ensure that the company can meet its short-term obligations.
+1. Working capital is the amount of cash a company has to spend on its operations.
+It's also used to compare current assets and liabilities.
+Positive working capital is very important to ensure that the company can meet its short-term obligations.

-2. Net profit margin - a critical metric that businesses use to measure their profitability.
-It shows how well they are able to generate profit from their revenue.
+2. Net profit margin - is a critical metric for measuring profitability.
+It shows how well they can generate profit from their revenue.

-4. Monthly recurring revenue measure (MRR) - measures how much revenue a company expects to receive monthly.
+4. Monthly recurring revenue (MRR) measures how much revenue a company expects to generate monthly.

-5. Annual recurring revenue measure (ARR) - similar to a monthly recurring revenue measure, except that it's calculated on an annual basis
+5. Annual recurring revenue (ARR) is similar to monthly recurring revenue, except that it's calculated on an annual basis.

-It's also important to understand how the ARR and MRR change over time, as changes in the business's operations can affect the value of the company.
+It's also important to understand how the ARR and MRR change over time, as changes in the business's operations can affect the company's value.

-6. Average Sale price (ASP) - average sale price of a product or service and it can be calculated by taking the sum of all of the company's new sales during a period and dividing it by the number of customers.
+6. Average Sale price (ASP) is the average sale price of a product or service and it can be calculated by taking the sum of all of the company's new sales during a period and dividing it by the number of customers.

-7. Account receivable and accounts payable - An accounts receivable is a measure of how much a company collects from its customers for the services or goods it provides.
+7. Account receivable and accounts payable measure how much a company collects from its customers for the services or goods it provides.
 It can be created by a single purchase made by a customer without paying.

-An accounts receivable can have a significant impact on a company's financials.
-Although it's technically a company asset, it can also be risky to not collect the full amount due to late payments or not being able to receive the payment on time.
+Accounts receivable can have a significant impact on a company's financials.
+Although it's technically a company asset, it can also be risky to not collect the full amount due to late payments or inability to receive the payment on time.

 They help companies measure how satisfied their customers are with the software.
-One of the most important factors that businesses can consider when it comes to assessing their customers is their retention and efficiency.
+One of the most important factors businesses can consider when assessing their customers is their retention and efficiency.
 This can be done by taking into account the various factors that affect their customers' behavior.
-For instance, the Customer Lifetime Value (CLV) measures the value your organization gets from its long-term relationship with its customers.
+For instance, the Customer Lifetime Value (CLV) measures the value your organization gets from its long-term relationship with customers.
 It can help you identify which channel is most beneficial to your business.

-Another factor that can be considered when assessing their customers is their acquisition cost (CAC).
+Another factor that can be considered when assessing customers is acquisition cost (CAC).
 The acquisition cost is divided by the number of new customers you're looking to acquire in the next couple of months.
 This is a great way to measure the effectiveness of your marketing efforts.
-If they compare the CLV and the CAC, they can get an idea of how efficiently they are able to reach their goals.
+If you compare the CLV and the CAC, you can get an idea of how efficiently the company is able to reach its goals.